-For the years ended December 31, 2020 and 2019, employee contributions to the closed defined benefit plan are expressed as a percentage of covered payroll and amount to 6.50 percent of covered payroll.
-For the years ended December 31, 2020 and 2019, employer contributions to the hybrid plan are expressed as a percentage of covered payroll and amount to 7.89 and 8.22 percent of covered payroll, respectively.
+For the years ended December 31, 2021 and 2020, employee contributions to the closed defined benefit plan are expressed as a percentage of covered payroll and amount to 6.50 percent of covered payroll.
+For the years ended December 31, 2021 and 2020, employer contributions to the hybrid plan are expressed as a percentage of covered payroll and amount to 7.74 and 7.89 percent, respectively, of covered payroll.